History of slavery in Missouri: Growth

+With the Missouri Crisis, Congress sought to force a long-term plan of gradual abolition on Missouri.
+During debates over Missouri statehood, New York Congressman James Tallmadge proposed that Missouri end the importation of enslaved people and free the children of all enslaved people in Missouri at adulthood.
+Southern congressman fiercely opposed Tallmadge’s proposal, setting off the Missouri Crisis of 1819 – 1821.
+The Missouri Crisis temporarily slowed the growth of slavery in Missouri, as did the lingering effects of the Crisis of 1819, and rampant land speculation.
+By the mid-1820s, however, migration had resumed.

-The institution of slavery only became especially prominent in the area following two major events: the invention of the cotton gin by Eli Whitney in 1793, and the Louisiana Purchase in 1803.
-These events led to the westward migration of slave-owning American settlers into the area of present Missouri and Arkansas, then known as Upper Louisiana.
-Most slave owners in Missouri had moved from worn-out agricultural lands in North Carolina, Tennessee, Kentucky, and Virginia.
-Still, cotton cultivation, arguably the industry to which slave labor was the most important, was never as well-suited to Missouri's climate as to the rest of the southern United States, and was limited entirely to the most southern parts of the state near the border with present-day Arkansas.
-Slavery in other areas of Missouri was concentrated in other agricultural industries, such as those for tobacco, hemp, grain, and livestock.
-Such plantations were concentrated along the Missouri River, particularly in the western half of the state.
-Many slaves were also hired out as stevedores, cabin boys, or deckhands on the ferries of the Mississippi River.
+After 1820, most U.S. enslavers who migratred to Missouri had moved from worn-out agricultural lands in North Carolina, Tennessee, Kentucky, and Virginia.
+Cotton cultivation, arguably the cash-crop to which slave labor was the most important, was never as well-suited to Missouri's climate or soils as to the rest of the southern United States, and was limited to the most southern parts of the state near the border with present-day Arkansas.
+Slavery in other areas of Missouri was concentrated in commercial agriculture and cash-crops, including tobacco, hemp, grain, and livestock.
+After the 1830s, such plantations were increasingly concentrated along the Missouri River, particularly in the central and western half of the state.
+Many enslaved men and women were also hired out as stevedores, cabin boys, or deckhands on the ferries of the Mississippi River.
+By the 1830s, the importance of slavery in St. Louis declined, and many enslaved African Americans worked to free themselves from their enslavement.
+By 1860, perhaps 1,500 free African Americans lived in St. Louis.